MoonshineSG/Simplify3D-to-OctoPrint/README.md

 Except for the parameter --gcode all options can be set in `ini` file

-The commands "select", "print" and "trash" can only be specified via the command line.
+The commands "select", "print", "rename" and "trash" can only be specified via the command line.
 If you specify "print" you don't need to specify "select"

 ### Settings
 --server & --key - OctoPrint setting